OpenDocCN/dsai-notes-pt2-zh/docs/ucb-stat187-dl/【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P5：5. L1_5 Linear Algebra in Jupyter - Python小能 - BV1CB4y1U7P6.md

-# 【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P5：5.
+# P5：5.
 L1_5 Linear Algebra in Jupyter - Python小能 - BV1CB4y1U7P6

  Okay， after all this theory， let's actually see how this works in practice。